Program Director Julie O'Connor firstname.lastname@example.org

 LRTC offers 10-month programming with the option of Extended School Year Services and 12-month programming based on each student’s Individual Education Program (IEP).

-FOR ALL REFERRALS, PLEASE CONTACT NANCY REGAN, DIRECTOR OF STUDENT SERVICES, at email@example.com
+FOR ALL REFERRALS, PLEASE CONTACT JULIE O'CONNOR, DIRECTOR OF STUDENT SERVICES, at email@example.com

 The Bi-County Collaborative does not discriminate in admission to, access to, treatment in, or employment in its services, programs, and activities, on the basis of race, color, sex, gender identity, religion, national origin, sexual orientation, homelessness, disability, pregnancy or pregnancy-related conditions, age, veteran or military status, ancestry, or genetic information.